-The information in this document is subject to change without notice.
+Progress is an on going commitment at Giddings & Lewis.
+We continually strive to offer the most advanced products in the industry; therefore, information in this document is subject to change without notice.
 The illustrations and specifications are not binding in detail.
-Giddings & Lewis shall not be held liable for any technical omissions or errors in this document, nor for any consequential or incidental damages resulting for the use of this documentation.
+Giddings & Lewis shall not be liable for any technical or editorial omissions occurring in this document, nor for any consequential or incidental damages resulting from the use of this document.